Youth and Student Services

 * Personal Confidence.

 Those who complete the RYLA program are generally better able to successfully manage their own lives and careers.
-In 2013 our club sponsored a young man who was legally blind (less than 10% eyesight) and, not only did he had an amazing time, but the leaders found him to be an inspiration for all.

 • Rotary Youth Program of Enrichment (RYPEN)

-The program was inpired by an idea of Rotarian David Southern who wanted young people to have the opportunity to experience a weekend camp promoting self confidence, communication skills and for them to develop an understanding and tolerance of others.
+The program was inpired by an idea of Rotarian David Southern who wanted young people to have the opportunity to experience a weekend camp promoting self-confidence, communication skills and for them to develop an understanding and tolerance of others.
 Key speakers, activities, workshops and team building exercises assist participants to foster a design to be decision makers and future leaders.
 This experience is ideally for young people who would benefit from being able to develop their personal qualities and skills in an off-campus social atmosphere.

-• Model United Nations Assembly (MUNA)
+.
+Rotary's Model United Nations Assembly (MUNA)

 MUNA challenges our youth to respect and tolerate differences of race, religion and nationalism whilst retaining their own individualism and the best of their national traditions.